Candidate Recruitment

 - OFSWCD Area and statewide meetings.

-If you have any questions regarding potential candidates or the election process, please contact Kristy Hawthorne, District Program Administrator at 740-670-5331.
+If you have any questions regarding potential candidates, please contact Kristy Hawthorne, District Program Administrator at 740-670-5331.

 2023 Board Members